Will (1797 ship)

 Will was a ship launched at Liverpool in 1797, for Aspinal & Co., who were one of Liverpool's leading slave-trading companies.
 She made numerous voyages between West Africa and the Caribbean in the triangular trade in enslaved people, during which she several times successfully repelled attacks by French privateers.
-Will apparently foundered in a squall in July 1806, shortly before the passage of the Slave Trade Act 1807 abolished the slave trade for British subjects.
+Will apparently foundered in a squall in July 1806, shortly before the passage of the Slave Trade Act 1807 abolished the slave trade for British citizens.

 Career

 1st voyage transporting enslaved people (1797–1798): Captain James Locke received a letter of marque for Will on 4 July 1797.
 Will, James Lake, master, sailed from Liverpool on 18 July 1797.
 In 1797, 104 vessels sailed from England, bound for Africa to acquire and transport enslaved people; 90 of these vessels sailed from Liverpool.

 Will arrived off Africa on 15 September.
 She acquired captives at Bonny and sailed for Jamaica on 24 October.
 She arrived at Kingston on 29 December.
 She had embarked 420 captives and disembarked 415, for a mortality rate of 1%.
 Will left Kingston on 18 February 1798, and arrived back at Liverpool on 15 April.
 Two of her 39 crew members had died during the overall voyage.
 (Note: On 2 August 1799, Lake was captain on off Cabinda when captives succeeded in taking over the vessel.
 However, with the assistance of a nearby ship the revolt was put down after a 90-minute battle.)

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
 For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.
 (Note: At the time the monthly wage for a captain of a slave ship out of Bristol was £5 per month.)
 Dolben's Act also limited the number of enslaved people that British enslaving ships could transport without facing penalties, based on the ships' tons burthen.
 At a burthen of 286 tons, the cap for Will would have been 420 captives.
 Dolben's Act was the first British legislation passed to regulate slave shipping.

 The Lloyd's Register (1798) entry for Will gave her master's name as T. Dodson, changing to H. Crow.
 Crow made four voyages to the Bight of Biafra and Gulf of Guinea islands, and then to Jamaica, in 1798, 1800, 1801, and 1802.